 The MSc Psychology conversion course is for anyone interested in studying psychology who has a degree in another discipline.
-It opens the door to a career in psychology or a career where psychology is important, such as in HR, marketing, business or education.
+It opens the door to a career in psychology or a career where psychology is important, such as in HR, marketing, business, or education.
 The course develops several transferable skills sought after by employers, notably research methods and statistics knowledge.
-You will also develop your written and presentation skills, disseminating research and your knowledge via a variety of assessment methods, including vlogs, reports and through reflection.
+You will also develop your written and presentation skills, disseminating research and knowledge via a variety of assessment methods, including vlogs, reports and through reflection.

-The MSc Psychology covers all the key areas required by the BPS, social, cognitive, neuroscience, personality, individual differences, developmental as well as research methods and how to conduct empirical research.
-We have a variety of assessments to engage students and to allow students to be creatively assessed on their knowledge and skills.
-Assessments include vlogs, educational leaflets, poster presentations, reflections and case study assignments.
-The course will consider your individual background and experiences and help you develop your skills and interests in a bespoke way.
+The MSc Psychology covers all the key areas required by the BPS, social, cognitive, neuroscience, personality, individual differences, and developmental, as well as research methods and how to conduct empirical research.
+We have a variety of assessments to engage students which allows them to be creatively measured on their knowledge and skills.
+Assessments include vlogs, educational leaflets, poster presentations, reflections, and case study assignments.
+The course will consider your background and experiences and help you develop your skills and interests in a bespoke way.
 We’ll also bring in the experiences of people that have worked in a psychological setting or research with external organisations to provide students with real world examples as much as possible.

 Studying psychology is so varied, and you will find your niche.
 It is an interesting topic; you will be applying the theory and knowledge in many aspects of your lives and observations of others (psychologists tend to be great people watchers).
-You really don’t know where it will take you in terms of your career, but I am sure it will be an interesting one.
+You don’t know where it will take you in terms of your career, but I am sure it will be an interesting one.